Signs you're being watched at work

 Assume that your actions are always monitored

 Even if you are not sure that your computer activity is monitored, the smartest way is to act as if it were.
-Assume that your boss keeps an eye on employee activity and don't share any sensitive or personal information.
+Assume that your boss keeps an eye on employee activity and doesn't share any sensitive or personal information.
 Avoid backstabbing your boss using corporate e-mail, don't say to your coworker that you've sent the resume to the company's main competitor, and so on.

 Plus, if you hold such conversations using a work computer, your boss will probably see a decreased performance, and it can reflect on your salary.